-On May 7, 2019 the Planning Commission discussed a working draft of the Employment Buildable Lands Inventory (BLI).
-In accordance with OAR 660-024-0050(1), the Employment BLI tracks the availability of employment (i.e. commercial, industrial and civic) buildable lands in the City's urban area, including vacant land and land that is likely to be redeveloped over the next 20-years.
-Additionally it presents the distribution of buildable acres by parcel size and employment use category (i.e. retail, office, industrial uses).
-The Employment BLI is not a policy document in and of itself but is used in assessing the City's economic opportunities in the Economic Element (CPA-19003).
+Principal Planner Stephanie Holtey presented the Employment Buildable Lands Inventory (BLI).
+This document tracks the availability of vacant and redevelopable employment lands likely to be developed over the next 20-years.
+It represents the distribution of buildable acres by parcel size and employment use category.
+The Employment BLI is used in assessing the City's economic opportunities in the Economic Element.